 - Conditions of the Scholarship:

-- The award will be offered in the form of cash payments.
+- The awards will be offered in the form of cash payments.

-- Scholarship winners must maintain a CGPA of a least 3.0 and must comply with all regulations of the university.
+- Scholarship winners must maintain a CGPA of at least 3.0 and must comply with all regulations of the University.

 - Winners will assist in activities (such as fiction/poetry readings, writing workshops) designed to enhance the learning culture in the Department and in fostering a creative English environment.

 - Application Procedure: